meilisearch/charabia/CONTRIBUTING.md

 # Contributing

 First, thank you for contributing to Meilisearch!
-The goal of this document is to provide everything you need to start contributing to Meilisearch's Tokenizer.
+The goal of this document is to provide everything you need to start contributing to the Meilisearch tokenizer.

 Remember that there are many ways to contribute other than writing code: writing [tutorials or blog posts](https://github.com/meilisearch/awesome-meilisearch), improving [the documentation](https://github.com/meilisearch/documentation), submitting [bug reports](https://github.com/meilisearch/tokenizer/issues/new) and [feature requests](https://github.com/meilisearch/product/discussions/categories/feedback-feature-proposal)...